jjolano/RootBridge/README.md

 # RootBridge

 An iOS developer framework for rootless tweak development.
+This framework makes it possible to compile "universal" (root + rootless) binaries.

 ## Features